forcedotcom/mobile-ui-elements/README.md

 3. At line 26, plug in the instance url of the org.
 Eg. https://na1.salesforce.com
 4. Open index.html in Safari and you should be able to browse a simple list and detail of an account.
 ```

+### Salesforce Unmanaged Package

+Install the unmanaged package in your salesforce org from [bit.ly/mobile-ui-elements](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tU00000009eeb).
+This package contains all the UI Elements along with a sample app and the Polymer Sandbox tool.

 ## Available UI Elements ##
 1. __force-ui-app__: force-ui-app element is a top level UI element that extends the `force-app` element and also provides the basic styling and structure for the application.
 This element also contains the `polymer-flex-layout` element to enable flexible sections on the page, esp. in single page view with split view panels.